danieltomasz/danieltomasz.github.io/content/posts/How to rename files using Zotero.md

 After listening an episode of `PhD Life Coach` podcast (reccomeded to everyone relared to academia) on [How to be your own best personal assistant](https://thephdlifecoach.buzzsprout.com/1992545/15220518-2-39-how-to-be-your-own-best-personal-assistant) Iearned that some academic people still spent their time on renaming pdfs downloaded from internet.
 I want to share an important message to those people :) :

 1. If you deal if structured articles (web, pdf) please use Reference Mangers, even if you don't cite those articles that often; It will remove many of your headeaches and you can have nice organisation of your research materials
 2. Even if you want to store PDFs inside specific projects a Reference Mangers can be really useful by automatic file renaming for you (you can move this files to another folder later).
-If you need to standardize the naming convention for all your PDF files or want to include specific metadata in the file names, Zotero or other refernce mangers offers built-in functionalities and add-ons to achieve this efficiently.
+If you need to standardize the naming convention for all your PDF files or want to include specific metadata in the file names, Zotero or other reference mangers offers built-in functionalities and add-ons to achieve this efficiently.

 Here a quick tips how to rename files using Zotero.

-I am using Zotero 7 Betal (which is really stable and availble from this page and I hope will soon realeased as stable version) so my description might be slightly differnt from what people using previous version may sees .
+I am using [Zotero 7 Beta](https://www.zotero.org/support/beta_builds) (which offer nicer interface that [Zotero 6](https://www.zotero.org/download/)  and some additional features like epub or webpages annotation, and is really stable and I hope will soon released as stable version) so my description might be slightly different from what people using previous version may sees .

 - In Zotero Go to Edit > Preferences (or Zotero > Preferences on a Mac).
 - In the General tab, check the box •` Automatically rename locally added files`